npwoods/bletchmame/README.md

 - 1.next (TBD):
 	- Improvements to the error reporting in the LUA plugin
+	- Distributing BletchMAME as a ZIP file in addition to MSI

 - 1.1 (2019-Sep-8):
 	- Fixed bugs related to starting with a fresh configuration directory